mattdear/circle-lab-project/Meeting Notes/Meeting Notes.md

 ## MEETING 01-04-2020
 - Mark showed almost completed application to group.
 - Confirmed deadline of 04-05-2020 for user guide and dev guide.
-- Otherwise check everyone was OK and left meeting.
+- Checked if anyone had an issues, none were mention so closed the meeting.

 Attendees = Emma, Mark, Josh, Matt, Juan

 ## MEETING 04-05-2020
 - Confirmed that Josh and Matt would get the final code into master once Mark had completed the application.
-- Otherwise check everyone was OK and left meeting.
+- Checked if anyone had an issues, none were mention so closed the meeting.

 Attendees = Emma, Mark, Josh, Matt